 Cliff always gets the final say on the headline, but he promised me my byline.
-Damn him burying me somewhere in the business section.
+Damn him burying me somewhere in the metro section.

 I rip open the paper, feeling a little more desperate the farther my eyes travel down the page.
-My gaze lingers between a feature on one of the New York–based tech startups that will be launching a satellite office in the first-ever civilian space colony before moving down the page to a profile on Maverick Enterprises’s wunderkind Tripp Van de Graff.
+My gaze lingers on a feature on one of the New York–based tech startups that’s launching a satellite office in space before moving to a profile on the Maverick Enterprises wunderkind Tripp Van de Graaf.
 Gag.

 “What the hell?”
 I don’t immediately realize I’ve said this out loud until the bodega falls silent.
 I look up and realize that an older Hispanic woman is scowling at me from across the counter.

 “Get out of ze way,” says Raj.
 “You’re blocking my customer.”